 Bloomberg European Aggregate Total Return Index – This fixed-rate, rules-based index includes all dated investment grade securities (treasuries, agencies, securitized, corporates, sovereigns and supranationals) denominated in euros and with a final maturity of one year or greater.

-Bloomberg Global Aggregate Index – This index is a flagship measure of global investment grade debt from 24 local currency markets.
-This multicurrency benchmark includes treasury, government-related, corporate and securitized fixed-rate bonds from both developed and emerging market issuers.
+Bloomberg Global Aggregate Index – This index is a flagship measure of global investment grade debt from 28 local currency markets.
+This multicurrency benchmark, reported in U.S. dollars, includes treasury, government-related, corporate and securitized fixed-rate bonds from issuers in both developed and emerging markets.

 Bloomberg Global Aggregate Treasuries Index – This index tracks fixed-rate, local currency government debt of investment grade countries, including developed and emerging markets.